 Many years ago I developed a very detailed fuse model for the Ansys Simplorer tool.
 Later I adapted it for use in the Synopsys Saber tool.
-The concept is generic and easily transportable to conserved simulation tools that are NOT SPICE knock-offs such as PSpice and LTSpice.
+The concept is generic and easily transportable to conserved simulation tools that are SPICE knock-offs such as PSpice and LTSpice.
 The model has been successfully used in very large whole systems simulations with terrific success.
-The concept is valid for SPICE knock-offs, it is just tricky to implement.
+The concept is valid for SPICE knock-offs.
+It is just tricky to implement.

 My model duplicates the fuse functionality for its self-heating effect with very great accuracy.
 It is also thermally based so that there is no digital timing involved whatsoever.
 This makes it ideal for periodic stimuli applications.